Skip to content

 Why does Windows Defender keep turning itself back on?

 Windows Defender is designed to protect your system.
 If you do not have another antivirus installed, Windows will automatically re-enable real-time protection to ensure your PC remains secure against threats.
-This is a core safety feature that cannot be permanently disabled without specific policy changes.
+Windows does this automatically to keep your PC safe, and you can’t permanently disable it without changing specific policies.

 Is it safe to disable Windows Defender permanently?